|

 headaches,

-third of all cases of stroke are fatal, another third results in
+one-third of all cases of stroke are fatal, another

 partial

-loss of function, and one third of stroke victims completely recover.
+loss of function, and one-third of stroke victims

 Many

-people who become paralyzed by a stroke are able learn to walk again.
+people who become paralyzed by a stroke are able to

 However,